Scriptor-Group/documentation/api/integration/iframe.md

 ## Support and Feedback

-If you encounter any issues during the integration process or have any questions, please refer to the documentation or reach out to our support team at support@devana.ai.
+If you encounter any issues during the integration process or have any questions, please refer to the documentation or reach out to our support team at support-it@devana.ai.
 We are here to assist you and ensure a smooth integration experience.

 We value your feedback and are continuously working to improve Devana's capabilities.
 If you have any suggestions or feature requests, please let us know.